alus-it/AirspaceConverter/README.md

 In order to compile this project the following libraries are required:
 - Qt (`libqt4-dev`)
 - libzip2 (`libzip-dev`) and dependencies (zlib)
-- Boost libraries (`libboost-filesystem-dev` and `libboost-locale-dev`)
+- Boost libraries (`libboost-locale-dev`)

 Compiling and installing AirspaceConverter from sources on Linux
 ----------------------------------------------------------------
 First it is necessary to install the dependencies, on a _Debian_ based distribution it would be:
-`sudo apt install libzip-dev libboost-filesystem-dev libboost-locale-dev libqt5-private-dev lsb-release`
+`sudo apt install libzip-dev libboost-locale-dev libqt5-private-dev lsb-release`
 On older _Ubuntu_ or _Debian_ install `libqt4-dev` instead of `libqt5-private-dev`
 On _Fedora_:
 `sudo dnf install libzip-devel boost-devel qt-devel lsb-release`